 What Material is Best Kept on the Pole?

 Thus, the better material for outdoor flags is the one that meets your needs and the application criteria.
-It depends on the frequency of displaying, the weather conditions and the occasion.
-Meanwhile, the etiquette is to be definitely followed, and the due respect to the flag is to be shown, regardless of the fact of it’s made of the quality American flag material or not.
+It depends on the frequency of displaying, the weather conditions, and the occasion.
+Meanwhile, the etiquette is to be definitely followed, and due respect to the flag is to be shown, regardless of the fact of it’s made of quality American flag material or not.